mukkino/itch-batch-downloader/README.md

 note that you can only download games from itch.io with this which are bound to your account.
 You cannot pirate games on itch.io with that

+the purpose is to have all your purchases organised in directories and downloaded in batch on the first run, ability to interrupt and restart the batch, and re-run it occasionally to capture any difference, new downloads, etc.

 ## Requirements

 - enough storage for your games